 Take the first boat out (9AM departure) to Comino and spend a couple of hours there before taking the other boat to Gozo.
 Comino is a relatively barren island that is famous for the Blue Lagoon (well worth the trip!).
 You can either sunbathe and swim in the lagoon or walk around the relatively flat island.
 I spent around 1 to 2 hours in Comino before heading to Gozo.

 The drop-off point in Gozo is at the town of Mgarr which is picturesque in itself.
 Upon arriving in the island, the first thing you’ll probably notice is how less dense it is compared to the main island of Malta.
 Gozo takes up around 22% of the country’s area but less than 10% the population.
 Getting around the island is pretty simple.
 You can either take the public bus or join one of the bus tours or hire your own taxi to take you around the island for a day tour.
-If you want to see as much as possible in your own pace, I recommend doing the last option.
-Taxis for a day trip around Gozo costs around EUR 60 which is not a bad price to pay especially if you are sharing.
+If you want to see as much as possible in your own pace but don’t have a car, I recommend joining a tour.

 The Azure Window and Blue Hole in Dwejra are two of the most iconic sights in all of Malta.
 Sadly, the Azure Window has disappeared but the place is still worth a trip for the unbelievable color of the Blue Hole.
 It is also a short walking distance from here to the Inland Sea where you can hire boatmen to take you around the underground cavern.

 The Gozitan capital of Victoria (Rabat) is also a must-see for its hilltop Citadella.
 It’s worth a walk for the impressive views of Gozo.
 Here, you can also see the Victoria Cathedral, the Museum of Archeology and the Old Prison.